mbolanoss/SOC-Automation/README.md

 ### Tools Used

-- Wazuh as SIEM system for log ingestion and analysis.
+- Wazuh as the SIEM system for log ingestion and analysis.
-- Shuffle as SOAR platform for creation of automatic responses.
+- Shuffle as the SOAR platform for creating automatic responses.
-- TheHive as case manager to create formal alerts of security events
+- TheHive as the case manager to create formal alerts for security events

 ## Steps